When you’re starting up a new business you’ll need to decide what the legal structure of your business will be.

 A limited company has the following main advantages:

-- Income tax is paid only on salaries drawn and benefits in kind and generally personal higher rate tax can be avoided if profits are retained in the business.
+- Income tax is paid only on salaries drawn and benefits in kind and generally higher rate tax applicable to individuals can be avoided if profits are retained in the business.

 - Improved options for raising finance.